zaksoliman/holochain/crates/release-automation/README.md

 0. _[M]_ Ensure the CI tests pass

+0. _[M]_ Create PRs on holochain/holochain-nixpkgs aand holochain/holonix with the release candidate revision and ensure CI tests pass

 0. _[M]_ Ensure release branch is fast-forward mergable to the main branch
     Example:

     ```sh
     export RELEASE_BRANCH=$(git branch --show-current)
+    git fetch upstream
     git checkout -B main-merge-test upstream/main
     git merge --ff-only "${RELEASE_BRANCH}"
     git checkout "${RELEASE_BRANCH}"
     git branch -D main-merge-test
     ```

 0. _[T]_ Publish all the bumped crates to crates.io.

     0. Run a variation of `cargo publish --dry-run` for all bumped crates.
        Expected errors, such as missing dependencies of new crate versions, will be detected and tolerated.
-    0. On successful publish, the tool will invite the missing owners according to the the given *(FIXME: hardcoded)* given set of owners and the ones who are set on the registry.

        ```sh
-    hc-ra \
+       nice -n19 nix-shell --pure ../holochain/shell.nix --run 'env NIX_ENV_PREFIX=$HOME/src/holo/holochain hc-ra \
          --workspace-path=$PWD \
          --log-level=debug \
          release \
            --dry-run \
            --steps=PublishToCratesIo'
        ```

        If this succeeds, repeat the command without the `--dry-run` to perform the changes.

+    0. On successful publish, the tool will invite the missing owners according to the given *(FIXME: hardcoded)* given set of owners and the ones who are set on the registry.

+       ```sh
+       nice -n19 nix-shell --pure ../holochain/shell.nix --run 'env NIX_ENV_PREFIX=$HOME/src/holo/holochain hc-ra \
+         --workspace-path=$PWD \
+         --log-level=info \
+         release \
+           --dry-run \
+           --steps=AddOwnersToCratesIo \
+         '
+       ```

+       If this succeeds, repeat the command without the `--dry-run` to perform the changes.

-0. _[M]_ Push the tags.
+0. _[M]_ Merge the release branch into the main branch using fast-forward.
     Example:

     ```sh
+    export RELEASE_BRANCH=$(git branch --show-current)
+    git fetch upstream
+    git checkout main
+    git pull
+    git merge --ff-only "${RELEASE_BRANCH}"
-    git push upstream --tags
+    git push upstream main --tags
     ```

+0. _[M]_ Create a release from the new holochain tag on holochain/holochain.

 0. _[M]_ Merge the develop branch into the release branch if it has advanced in the meantime.
 Example:

     ```sh
+    git checkout "${RELEASE_BRANCH}"
-    git fetch --all
+    git fetch upstream
-    git merge develop $(git branch --show-current)
+    git merge upstream/develop
-    git push upstream
+    git push upstream "${RELEASE_BRANCH}"
     ```

-0. _[M]_ Create and merge a PR from the release branch to develop
+0. _[M]_ Create and merge a PR from the release branch to the develop branch.

+0. _[M]_ Merge the PR on holochain/holochain-nixpkgs.

+0. _[M]_ Adapt the PR on holochain/holonix to point to the merged commit and merge it as well.

 ## Development